Privacy Policy

 We receive information from the information that you provide, from your device(s), and from third-party services.
 The categories of sources from which we've collected or received information include:

-• You: We collect the content, communications, and other information you provide when you create an account, add Student Data to classrooms, record observations, or otherwise use Inlay.
+• You: We collect the content, communications, and other information you provide when you create an account, build lesson plans, or otherwise use Inlay.

 • Your device(s): We collect information from and about the computers, phones, and other web-connected devices you use to access Inlay.